W1nson/watsonxHack/README.md

 ```bash
 open iOS.xcodeproj
 ```
-5. Build and run the application on your iOS device or simulator.
+5. Build and run the application on your iOS simulator.

+## Usage
+The application's AI agent, powered by Watsonx AI, utilizes a RAG system where it loads user information to enhance the AI's ability to provide more personalized and relevant responses.
+You can interact with the agent by navigating to the "Jarvis AI" button in the right-hand corner.
+From there, you can choose from the recommended questions or type in your own.
+The AI will process your input and respond based on the data it has access to.
+Feel free to explore different scenarios to see how the AI adapts its responses.

 ## Acknowledgments
 - Watsonx AI: For providing the models that power the AI agent.
-- SwiftUI: For enabling modern UI development on iOS.
+- SwiftUI: For a modern user interface for iOS.